rook/rook/Documentation/upgrade.md

 ## Upgrade Process
 The general flow of the upgrade process will be to upgrade the version of a Rook pod, verify the pod is running with the new version, then verify that the overall cluster health is still in a good state.

 In this guide, we will be upgrading a live Rook cluster running `v0.7.1` to the next available version of `v0.8`.
-Until the `v0.8` release is completed, we will instead use the latest `v0.7` tag such as `v0.7.0-280.g41829b1`.

 Let's get started!